tirkarp/covid19-resource-library/templates/README.md

 #### `README` in top-level directory

 should be about the repository (i.e. COVID-19).
-It should tell you what the repository is about, how to use the it, what are some resources that may complement the resources in this repository, that may be useful.
+It should tell you what the repository is about, how to use it, what are some resources that may complement what is in this repository, that may be useful.

 View the [template](top-level-readme-template.md) for top-level `README`.